Completing the enumeration of inversion sequences avoiding triples of relations: Introduction

 One can consider inversion sequences which avoid patterns in much the same way as pattern-avoiding permutations.
 We say that a sequence of non-negative integers $\sigma = \sigma_1\cdots\sigma_k$ is an \emph{inversion pattern} (or just \emph{pattern}) if $\sigma$ contains every digit from $0$ to $\max(\sigma)$.
 We also define the \emph{reduction} (or \emph{standardisation}) of a sequence of non-negative integers $w = w_1\cdots w_n$ to be the sequence obtained by replacing the smallest entries of $w$ by 0, the next-smallest entries by 1, and so on.
 That is, the reduction of $w$ is the pattern whose entries are in the same relative order as $w$.
 For example, the reduction of $1035573$ is $1023342$.

 If an inversion sequence $a$ has a (not necessarily consecutive) subsequence $a_{i_1}a_{i_2}\cdots a_{i_k}$ whose reduction is a pattern $\sigma$, we say that $a$ \emph{contains the pattern} $\sigma$.
 If no such subsequence exists then we say $a$ \emph{avoids} $\sigma$.
-For example, the inversion sequence $002140348$ contains the pattern $011$ (twice, in the two occurrences of the subsequence $044$), but does not contain the pattern $110$.
+For example, the inversion sequence $002140348$ contains the pattern $011$ (four times, in the two occurrences of the subsequence $044$ and the subsequences $244$ and $144$), but does not contain the pattern $110$.

 The study of pattern-avoiding inversion sequences was initiated by Mansour and Shattuck in 2015 \cite{mansour_pattern_2015} and Corteel, Martinez, Savage and Weselcouch in 2016 \cite{corteel_patterns_2016}.
 These and most subsequent works have focused on patterns of length 3, of which there are 13: